ratchetphp/Ratchet/README.md

 ##WebSockets

-* Supports the HyBi-10 and Hixie76 protocol versions
+* Supports the HyBi-10 and Hixie76 protocol versions (at the same time)
 * Tested on Chrome 14, Firefox 7, Safari 5, iOS 4.2

 ---